MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationClassTeacher.md

 # Get-MgEducationClassTeacher

 ## SYNOPSIS
-All teachers in the class.
+Retrieve a list of teachers for a class.
-Nullable.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaEducationClassTeacher](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassTeacher?view=graph-powershell-beta)
+Delegated tokens must be members of the class to get the teacher list.

 ## SYNTAX